 This was the first time, to Liam's knowledge, that Cyrus had returned to Hogwarts since Monday evening.
 Liam watched his rival closely.
 Cyrus gazed down at the floor as he walked.
 He looked cowed, already defeated.
 For the first time, Liam began to pity the boy.

 A page entered the room, carrying the Dragon Wand on a wide silk pillow.
-Another followed with a stand, a wooden pole, with a claw-like cradle at the top.
+Another followed with a stand, a wooden pole with a claw-shaped cradle at the top.
 The one set the stand right in front of the chalkboard, and the other set the pillow into the claw.

 "The Dragon Wand," whispered Liam.
 "I can't feel it at all!"

 Pemberton nodded.
 "There's an enchantment on it that only the judge can lift.
 He doesn't want anyone taking matters into their own hands."